maulik-modi22/aws-rds-sql/docs/post-instance.md

 ![MS SQL Version and Edition](pics/post-instance/5-create-dbinstance-login.png)

 ## Create Database ##
-Create Database using preferred settings and configuration based on business requirement For development, testing purpose, this query can be used
+Create Database using preferred settings and configuration based on business requirement.
+For development, test environment setup, this query can be used

 ```